Corey Bailey

 The vast majority of family history recordings on reel-to-reel tapes that I have

-Acetate tape can be identified by holding the reel up to a bright light.
-If you can
+holding the reel up to a bright light.

-see light through the reel, it’s most
+If you can see light through the reel,

-likely acetate because the acetate
+it’s most likely acetate because the

-base is clear.
+acetate base is clear.

-Fig. 1 is a 7” reel of acetate tape
+Fig. 1 is a 7” reel of acetate tape being

-being held up to a 40 watt light.
-The
+held up to a 40 watt light.

 light, is opaque.